jreyes88/Web-Accessibility/Implementing Accessible Solutions - Screen Readers/README.md

 ### What Are Screen Readers?

-"A **Screen Reader** is a form of assistive techonology (AT) that renders text and image content as speech or braille output."
+"A **Screen Reader** is a form of assistive technology (AT) that renders text and image content as speech or braille output."
 - Wikipedia Definition